icheld123/databases_2/Final Project/README.md

     countries.sql — SQL script to populate the country table

+    generate_data_corrected.sql — SQL script to populate the rest of the tables

     script.py — Python script to generate and insert data into PostgreSQL

     data_to_mongo.py — Python script to insert content into MongoDB

     libros_completo.json — JSON file with book/audiobook content for MongoDB

 README.md — Project overview and setup instructions